Jonnyauk/Wonderflux/README.txt

 Note the use of PHP layout display functions to setup CSS layout divs in WFX Girder.
 They use a special definitions such as 'half' and 'quarter' to make layout easier.
+By using these functions you are able to create layouts that dynamically resize.

 You will find reference to all hooks in themes/wonderflux/wf-includes/wf-display-hooks.php